 A Como Zoo Aquatics Keeper brings her Expertise to Wild Penguin Conservation

 A veteran aquatics keeper at Como Zoo, Kelley Dinsmore knows African penguins so well that she bought plenty of Band-Aids before flying to Cape Town, South Africa for a two-week volunteer stint with South African Foundation for the Conservation of Coastal Birds (SANCCOB).
+(Dinsmore shown with a recovering chick above.)

 What she didn’t know was how quickly she’d go through her first aid kit.